Cataract Surgery in London, Surrey and Berkshire

 Multifocal Lenses

-Multifocal lenses offer multiple focusing points, allowing you to see clearly at various distances – near, intermediate, and far.
-This can reduce your dependence on glasses after surgery.
-While offering greater freedom from glasses, multifocal lenses may sometimes cause glare or halos around lights.
+Multifocal lenses allow focus at multiple distances – near, intermediate and far.
+This can significantly reduce dependence on glasses after cataract surgery.
+Some patients may notice glare or halos around lights, particularly at night.

 Mr Sameer Trikha On Cataracts